MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-example.md

 ms.topic: conceptual
 ---

-# Building your first sample extension with Extension Objects, Install code, and Upgrade code
+# Building your first Sample Extension with Extension Objects, Install Code, and Upgrade Code

 This walkthrough will guide you step by step to create a sample extension in AL. New objects and extension objects will be added to the base application for a simple reward feature for customers.
 Every section of this exercise includes code that serves for installing, customizing, or upgrading this sample extension.
 The final result can be published and installed on your tenants.

 ## About this walkthrough

-This walkthrough demonstrates the following tasks:
+This walkthrough covers the following tasks:

 - Developing a sample extension with a table, a card page, and a list page.